jidemobell/stocktrader/README.md

 - PG_DBASE=MYDB
 - PG_PORT=5432 *postgres port number*

-these params can also be set inside the db file*
+These parameters may also be entered directly inside the config file.